jkassemi/lightstore/README.md

 Minimal native-hash indexing in-memory data storage.
 Define index functions and query this structure based on those indexes.

-I haven't added any locking yet - I'll probably do that as soon as I start using this in production, but you shouldn't use this until that's in place.

 ## Installation

 ```bash